mickamy/gopanix/README.md

 - 💥 Catch Go panics and recover automatically
 - 🌐 Generate an HTML report with stack trace and timestamp
 - 🧪 Run any Go program with `gopanix run`
-- 📦 Use as a library with `defer gopanix.Handle()`
+- 📦 Use as a library with `defer gopanix.Handle(bool)`
-- 🚀 Opens your browser automatically
+  - Opens your browser automatically if `true` given
 - 🧘 Works without modifying the target program (CLI mode)

 ---